RedHatInsights/insights-results-aggregator-mock/README.md

     {
       "check": "host_network",
-      "description": "Alert on pods/deployment-likes with sharing host's network namespace", "remediation": "Ensure the host's network namespace is not shared.", "objects": [
+      "description": "Alert on pods/deployment-likes with sharing host's network namespace", "resolution": "Ensure the host's network namespace is not shared.", "objects": [
         {
           "kind": "DaemonSet",